This remote learning plan is activated as needed while we are under the Covid Traffic Light setting, to respond to staff and student absences.

 Setting up at home

-We encourage all learners to set themselves up with a daily structure.
+We encourage all learners to set themselves up with a daily structure if they have to study from home.
 Use this handy guide!

 - Learning at home – A handy guide for students [PDF] – this guide will help students set up their workspace, plan their day and manage their wellbeing in order to maintain a helpful routine and healthy balance.